-The Wurundjeri people regard the ground upon which Victoria Park stands to be a sacred site and was once a place of great spiritual significance.
+The Wurundjeri people of the Kulin nation regard the ground upon which Victoria Park stands to be a sacred site and is a place of great spiritual significance.

 1837 - Sold at Auction in Sydney to John Dight.

-1878 - David Abbott and Frederick Trenerry Brown purchase 12ha of 'Dight's Paddock' for a residential subdivision financed by Frederick's Uncle, Edwin Trenerry who lived in Cornwall, UK.
+1878 - Frederick Trenerry Brown purchases 12ha of 'Dight's Paddock' for a residential subdivision financed by Frederick's Uncle, Edwin Trenerry who lived in London, UK.

 1879 - Frederick Trenerry Brown creates the oval amidst the new subdivision and names it Victoria Park.